 The ING tax principles are known and properly interpreted and adhered to by ING employees.

 Incomplete/incorrect amounts of tax positions and tax disclosures in the financial reporting.

 ING Tax has a complete overview of all tax positions in the tax jurisdictions in which ING operates.

 The calculations of the tax positions are executed correctly through properly assigned instructions and are reviewed and signed off by the responsible staff within ING Tax.

-ING aims to fully comply with domestic and international tax laws, regulations and OECD guidelines for multinational enterprises.
-Based on the latter, ING annually submits a report to the Dutch tax authorities covering all countries where ING is active.
+ING aims to fully comply with domestic and international tax laws, regulations, and OECD guidelines for multinational enterprises.
+Based on the latter, ING annually submits a report to the Dutch tax authorities covering all countries in which ING is active.
 The report contains the following information per tax jurisdiction:

 - Profits made